HolstCh/Client-Server-Message-Decoder-Encoder/README.md

 # Vowel Message Decoder/Encoder
-Progam developed on Linux which encodes and decodes vowels using a TCP and UDP connection
+Progam developed on Linux which encodes and decodes vowels using a TCP and UDP connection.
+Video link for demonstration: https://youtu.be/vJvpEUOz3xA
 ## User manual
 1. In vowelizerS.cpp, select a directive for your desired string technique.
 Select a directive labelled SIMPLE or ADVANCED at the top of the file.
 1 will enable all corresponding string technique